gilbertorgit/vjunos_kvm/lab1_byot/how_to/README.md

   <img src="https://github.com/gilbertorgit/vjunos_kvm/blob/main/lab1_byot/images/how_to_2.png">
 </p>

-3. Replicate it to spreadsheet
+3. Replicate it to spreadsheet - Please, use the Examples as template!
+Don't change/add anything apart from new lines based on specific TAB examples
    - as a good practice, create inside the example folders

 <p align="center">